 Traditional Hair Loss Treatments

 A hair transplant is a procedure performed on individuals who have suffered significant hair loss, thinning hair, or baldness.
-Under this procedure, hair is transplanted from donor area i.e. sides or back of the head and transplanted onto areas of the scalp that are mostly devoid of hair.
-Hair transplants are suitable for people who have areas of scalp that have been completely bald (where the skin is smooth and there are no thinning hairs) for 3-5 years, when hair thinning treatments can’t raise dead hair follicles.
+Hair is transplanted from donor area or the area resistant to hair loss from the sides or back of the head.
+The hair is transplanted onto areas of the scalp that are mostly devoid of hair, typically the front.
+Hair transplants are suitable for people who have areas of scalp that have been completely bald (where the skin is smooth and there are no thinning hairs) for 3-5 years, when hair thinning treatments can’t help no longer viable hair follicles.